The first service area in Cornwall has a large building set into a hillside, although its facilities are somewhat limited by traditional standards.

-In 2017, Little Chef was acquired by service area operator Euro Garages, who (despite their name) still didn't operate the forecourt here.
+In 2017, Little Chef was acquired by service area operator EG Group, who still didn't operate the forecourt here.
 They refurbished all the facilities in the summer of 2018, moving the main seating and restaurant area to create a more open-plan food court.
-A Sainsbury's On the go store was then added in June 2019, which permanently closed in summer 2020.
+A Sainsbury's On the Go store was then added in June 2019, which permanently closed in summer 2020.

 An old Little Chef advert was still displayed on the exterior wall of the main amenity building here for quite a while, just to the left of the entrance, promoting ways to find Little Chef locations online.

 This seemingly innocuous Cornish service area has faced the wrath of locals and the authorities a few times.